diva-exchange/iroha/README.md

 ```
 sudo docker-compose down --volumes
 ```

-### Source Code and Building using Docker
+#### Build your Own Genesis Block

-Clone the code from git:
+Make sure, the code is available by cloning the code repository from the public repository:
 ```
 git clone -b master https://codeberg.org/diva.exchange/iroha.git
 cd iroha
 ```

-Now you can either start an Iroha container using the existing configuration (with the given keys) - or you can configure your own.

-#### Start the Preconfigured Container

-Make sure you are located in the `iroha` folder.
-To access Docker you need root rights.
-This will start a container:
+Within the folder `data-genesis` you can configure your own Genesis Block.
+Execute
 ```
-sudo ./bin/start.sh
+sudo ./bin/genesis.sh
 ```

-Now you have an Iroha Container up and running.
-Important: this uses preconfigured, well-known (publicly available) private keys.
-Use it for testing/development only.

-#### Stop the Preconfigured Container
+to create your own Genesis Block.
+Take a close look at the script to understand how the private keys are handled!

+After building the Genesis Block, *build* and run your container using Docker Compose
 ```
-sudo ./bin/halt.sh
+sudo docker-compose up -d --build
 ```

-#### Build your Own

-Within the folder `data-genesis` you can configure your own Genesis Block.
-Execute `./bin/genesis.sh` to create your own Genesis Block.
-Take a close look at the script to understand how the private keys are handled!

-Then, based on your own Genesis Block, build your own Docker Image: `./bin/build.sh`.

-After building, run your container using `./bin/start.sh`.

 ## Contact the Developers